 Return to Service Agreement/Obligation to work as a Health Care Assistant

-Before starting the program, all applicants must sign a return to service agreement.
+Before starting the program, applicants must sign a return to service agreement.

-By signing, they agree that after finishing the program, they must apply for and accept any regular health care assistant vacancies available with the employer at the primary worksite where they completed the program.
+By signing, they agree that after finishing the program, they will apply for and accept any regular health care assistant vacancies offered by the employer at the primary worksite where they completed the program.

-If you are unsuccessful in completing the program, you will be returned to your pre-program position/status.
-For example, if you’re currently working for Northern Health in a different position, you would go back to that position.
+Anyone not successful in completing the program will be returned to their pre-program position/status.
+For example, if they currently work for Northern Health in a different position, they would go back to that position.

-More information on the return to service agreement will be provided to short-listed candidates.
+More information on the return-of-service agreement will be provided to short-listed candidates.

 How to apply

-What should you expect in the Health Career Access Program?
+What should be expected in the Health Career Access Program?

 Questions?